oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/ops-behavior-04-packet-delivery-retry.md

 on the basis of the expected characteristics of the Underlying Network.
 Example values for these are suggested in [sec](#c.3-example-timer-and-counter-values).
 See also [sec](#c.4-exponential-backoff) for guidance on varying the *Retry Interval* to reduce potential network congestion.

-When no response to one of the above packets is received in the *Retry Interval*, the Sender may resend the packet, at *Retry Interval* intervals, until the *Maximum Retry Count* is reached.
-After the *Maximum Retry Count* is reached and a further *Retry Interval* has passed without a response, it is deemed that there is no response.
+If a response to one of the above request Packets is not received in the *Retry Interval*, the Sender resends the request Packet.
+The request is repeated at *Retry Interval* intervals, until a response is received or the *Maximum Retry Count* is reached.
+After the *Maximum Retry Count* is reached and a further *Retry Interval* has passed without a response, the Virtual Connection is deleted.

-«<mark title="Requirement MQTT-SN-4.4.2-3"><a name="MQTT-SN-4.4.2-3"></a>In the absence of a response to a packet which expects one, the Sender MUST delete the Virtual Connection</mark>»[MQTT-SN-4.4.2-3](#tab-MQTT-SN-4.4.2-3).
+«<mark title="Requirement MQTT-SN-4.4.2-5"><a name="MQTT-SN-4.4.2-5"></a>In the absence of a response to a Packet which expects one, the Sender MUST delete the Virtual Connection</mark>»[MQTT-SN-4.4.2-5](#tab-MQTT-SN-4.4.2-5).
 If the Sender is a Server and a Will Message is defined for the Virtual Connection, the Will Message is be published as described in [sec](#will-flag).
-A new connection will have to be established to continue.
+A new Virtual Connection will have to be established to continue.

-«<mark title="Requirement MQTT-SN-4.4.2-4"><a name="MQTT-SN-4.4.2-4"></a>If a Packet is retransmitted, it MUST have Protection Encapsulation if the previously transmitted Packet had Protection Encapsulation</mark>»[MQTT‑SN‑4.4.2‑4](#tab-MQTT-SN-4.4.2-4).
+«<mark title="Requirement MQTT-SN-4.4.2-6"><a name="MQTT-SN-4.4.2-6"></a>If a Packet is retransmitted, it MUST have Protection Encapsulation if the previously transmitted Packet had Protection Encapsulation</mark>»[MQTT‑SN‑4.4.2‑6](#tab-MQTT-SN-4.4.2-6).

-«<mark title="Requirement MQTT-SN-4.4.2-5"><a name="MQTT-SN-4.4.2-5"></a>If a Packet is retransmitted it MUST be identical to the previously transmitted Packet.
-The Protection Encapsulation need not be identical</mark>»[MQTT‑SN‑4.4.2‑5](#tab-MQTT-SN-4.4.2-5).
+«<mark title="Requirement MQTT-SN-4.4.2-7"><a name="MQTT-SN-4.4.2-7"></a>If a Packet is retransmitted it MUST be identical to the previously transmitted Packet.
+The Protection Encapsulation need not be identical</mark>»[MQTT‑SN‑4.4.2‑7](#tab-MQTT-SN-4.4.2-7).

 > **Informative comment**
 >